-A recent graduate from the NSCC Electronics Engineering Technology program, Cole was hired to help the team on various renewable energy projects by integrating electronic systems to gather a range of data, such as solar energy, water temperatures, and water flow.
+A graduate from the NSCC Electronics Engineering Technology program, Cole helps the team integrate electronic systems into various energy projects to gather data such as solar energy, water temperatures and water flow.

 Cole began working with microcontrollers back in high school, first in the Arduino IDE and then continued onto Espressif’s ESP boards for Internet of Things development.

 His interests are robotics, computers and smart technology such as the Sidewalk Labs ‘smart city’ project.
 Intrigued by the idea of using renewable energy and automation to improve traffic, pollution, and buildings, Cole is pleased to be starting his career at NSCC in the AERLab.

 After completing a Bachelor of Science with a major in Computing Science at Saint Mary's University, Ben moved onto the Electronic Engineering Technology program at NSCC where he graduated with honors.
 While studying at NSCC, Ben worked part time in the AERLab where he designed a remote-controlled, self-balancing robot and created a client-server based system.